 Sunita Dharod, from Eagan, is majoring in justice and peace studies and minoring in American culture and difference.
 She has been involved on campus as a VISION leader, Students for Justice and Peace Club coordinator, Diversity Activities Board marketing chair, Food Justice Club vice president, and a member of Asian Students in America, Black Empowerment Student Alliance and Desi South Asian Club.

 Jamie Gruber, from Clear Lake, is majoring in accounting and minoring in sustainability.
 She is a member of the Accounting Club, Sustainability Club and the Opus College of Business’ Gibney Student Board.
 She is an honorary member of Net Impact at the University of Minnesota.

 Abigail Heller, from Southington, Conn., is a neuroscience major.
-Abigail’s campus involvement includes serving as a resident advisor in Dowling Hall, president of the Queer Straight Alliance, secretary of the Neuroscience Club, undergraduate representative to the Luann Dummer Center for Women Advisory Board and the Culture of Respect Taskforce and a recognized leader in the National Residence Hall Honorary.
+Abigail’s campus involvement includes serving as a resident advisor in Dowling Hall, secretary of the Neuroscience Club, undergraduate representative to the Luann Dummer Center for Women Advisory Board and the Culture of Respect Taskforce and a recognized leader in the National Residence Hall Honorary.
 She recently received the Sister Pat Kowalski Women’s Leadership Award presented by the University Advocates for Women and Equity.